-- 1. Follow the instructions in "Exporting a 3D LUT" on page 149 to save your 3D LUT file in 3D LUT (NLE .cube) format. - 2.
+- 1. Follow the instructions in "Exporting a 3D LUT" on page 158 to save your 3D LUT file in 3D LUT (NLE .cube) format. - 2.
 Ensure your sequence is set to use the intended output color space (typically Rec.709) as its working color space. - a.
 In Premiere Pro, choose Sequence > Sequence Settings. - b.
 From the Working Color Space drop-down list, choose Rec.709. - c.
 Click OK. - 3.
-Right-click the media in the Premiere Pro media window, choose Modify from the shortcut menu, and then choose Interpret Footage. - 4.
+Right-click the media in the Premiere Pro media window, choose Modify from the shortcut menu, and then choose Interpret Footage. - When working with S-Log3 and/or HLG files containing SR Live metadata in Premiere Pro 2022, you can skip steps 3-6 if you want to convert from S-Log3/HLG to Rec.709.
+If you want to use a specific 3D LUT in Premiere Pro 2022, please perform steps 3-6 and refer to the Premiere Pro documentation for specific usage information. - 4.
 In the Color Management section, open the Input LUT selector. - 5.
-Select the 3D LUT file you want to use: - To use an existing 3D LUT, choose it from the selector. - To add a new 3D LUT, choose Add LUTs and browse to the folder where you've saved the 3D LUT you want to use. - 6.
-Set the Color Space Override selector to match the output color space of the LUT (typically Rec.709).
+Select the 3D LUT file you want to use: - To use an existing 3D LUT, choose it from the selector. - To add a new 3D LUT, choose Add LUTs and browse to the folder where you've saved the 3D LUT you want to use. - Set the Color Space Override selector to match the output color space of the LUT (typically Rec.709).